-The powerful Merchant Navy class are particularly associated with the heaviest express passenger services on the Southern Railway's routes from Waterloo to Bournemouth and to the West Country.
-Despite this, the class of 30 locomotives were ostensibly mixed traffic designs introduced by O V S Bulleid to a highly unconventional design, the first appearing from Eastleigh works in June 1941 looking quite unlike any other British steam locomotive, with an 'air-smoothed' boiler casing and incorporating many new features.
-Not least of these, was chain-driven valve gear for the middle of the three cylinders enclosed in an oilbath - intended to reduce routine maintenance.
-Although the engines were extremely capable, the design was let down by some of the new features.
+The powerful Merchant Navy class are associated with the heaviest express passenger services on the Southern Railway's routes from Waterloo to Bournemouth and to the West Country.
+Although they did not work over the 'S & D', their smaller West Country and Battle of Britain class sisters did.
+The class of 30 locomotives was ostensibly a mixed traffic design introduced by O V S Bulleid in 1947 to a highly unconventional 'air-smoothed' boiler casing and incorporating many new features (in fact, similar to visiting 34072).
+Although the engines were extremely capable, the design was let down by the innovative features incorporated.
 As a result, the entire class were rebuilt to conventional appearance during the late 1950s, as 35006 is now presented.
-In fact, 35006 was 'modified' in October 1959, the last to be so treated.
-35006 was withdrawn from service in August 1964 having spent its entire working life allocated to Salisbury shed, working the heavy West of England expresses.
+35006 was withdrawn from service in August 1964 having spent its entire working life allocated to Salisbury.
 It was the second locomotive to arrive at Toddington, from the scrapyard at Barry, South Wales, in 1983.
-It moved for the first time in preservation on 10 August 2015 and is a hugely popular locomotive on the railway now.
+It moved for the first time in preservation on 10 August 2015.
 You can find out more about the Merchant Navy class on our feature pages.

-Modified Hall class 4-6-0 no. 7903 Foremarke Hall, built 1949
+Hawksworth Modified Hall class 4-6-0 no. 7903 Foremarke Hall, built 1949

 The Great Western Railway's standard mixed traffic locomotives were the numerous Hall class 4-6-0s introduced in 1924 by C B Collett as a development of Churchward's 'Saint' class.
 The Halls were extremely successful, economical and versatile - as at home with fast freight as they were with express passenger trains.
-When F W Hawksworth became chief Mechanical Engineer at Swindon in 1941, he set about making a number of design changes to the class, the result being the 'Modified Hall' which was introduced in 1944.
-Production contiunued until 1950, after nationalisation of the railways.
+When F W Hawksworth became Chief Mechanical Engineer at Swindon in 1941, he set about making a number of design changes to the class, the result being the 'Modified Hall' which was introduced in 1944.
+Production continued until 1950, after nationalisation of the railways.
 Foremarke Hall was completed in 1949.
 Restored to working order in 2004, this popular locomotive has proved to be an extremely reliable performer over the ten years before its '10 year' overhaul, re-entering service just in time for the 2017 Cotswold Festival of Steam.

 Collett Manor class 4-6-0 7820 Dinmore Manor, built 1950